Releases are when a project formally publishes a new version so the community can use it. There are two types of releases:

 - Determining if a patch release is necessary on Monday

 - Publishing the patch release (if necessary)

-The two-person team should seek input from the whole team on the Monday following a release to double-check if a patch release is necessary.
+The release manager should seek input from the whole team on the Monday following a release to double-check if a patch release is necessary.

-At least one member of the release team needs to have access to eslint’s two-factor authentication for npm in order to do a release.
+The release manager needs to have access to ESLint’s two-factor authentication for npm in order to do a release.

 Each scheduled release should be associated with a release issue (example).
 The release issue is the source of information for the team about the status of a release.
 Be sure the release issue has the “release” label so that it’s easy to find.

 On the day of a scheduled release, the release manager should follow these steps:

 - Review open pull requests to see if any should be merged.
 In general, you can merge pull requests that: